Updated June 20, 2010

 (International Center for Research on Women, Too

-twice as likely to report being beaten, slapped, or threatened by their
+were twice as likely to report being beaten, slapped, or

-Supporting Healthy Adolescents, 2005 analysis of quantitative baseline
+Initiative on Supporting Healthy Adolescents, 2005 analysis of

-and girls 15 to 19 are up to twice as likely, worldwide.
+die from childbirth, and girls 15 to 19 are up to twice as

 (United Nations Children's Fund, Equality,